-Robert Matzen takes a different approach to the traditional Hollywood biography, in part using storytelling skills honed as a feature documentary filmmaker.
-He also makes a commitment to get the inside story on subjects he covers, relying on primary sources and site visits.
+Robert Matzen takes a different approach to the traditional Hollywood authorship, in part using storytelling skills honed as a feature documentary filmmaker.
+He also makes a commitment to get the inside story on subjects he covers, relying on primary sources, original interviews, and site visits.

 In preparation for his bestseller Fireball: Carole Lombard and the Mystery of Flight 3, Matzen climbed one of the most dangerous mountains in the United States, Mt.
 Potosi, Nevada, to retrace the steps rescuers took to reach TWA Flight 3 that had crashed near the mountain peak.
 Fireball surprised reviewers with its unusual take on the final days of screwball actress Carole Lombard and also its focus on others on the plane and their would-be rescuers.

 For his next book, Mission: Jimmy Stewart and the Fight for Europe, Robert took to the air in the cockpits of B-17 and B-24 World War II heavy bombers to get a glimpse of life in the air as experienced by the fliers of the Eighth Air Force.
 Mission reveals bomber pilot Stewart as a real-life action hero through 20 often-intense B-24 combat missions.
 Upon his return home, Jimmy Stewart went into production of the beloved It’s a Wonderful Life while still suffering the effects of what we now know as PTSD.
-Matzen’s media tour raised awareness about the issue, which became a focus of many interviews, with Joe Scarborough, Mika Brzezinski, and Willie Geist on MSNBC’s Morning Joe, among others.
+Matzen’s media tour raised awareness about the issue, which became a focus of many interviews; he recently appeared alongside Pulitzer Prize-winning historian Doris Kearns Goodwin to discuss Stewart’s combat career and performance in It’s a Wonderful Life with Joe Scarborough, Mika Brzezinski, and Willie Geist on MSNBC’s Morning Joe.